einaros/sse.js/packages/sse/README.md

 Identifier object that represents an SSE connection managed by the `sseService`.
 An `sseId` can only be created by the service.

-#### `sseId.isConnectionActive()`
+#### `sseId.isConnectionActive`

+Boolean indicating if the connection is active.

-Returns `true` if this `sseId` represents an active SSE connection.
+ - `true` if this `sseId` represents an active SSE connection.

-Returns `false` if the connection is closed and no longer managed by the service.
+ - `false` if the connection is closed and no longer managed by the service.

 A closed connection can no longer accept Server-Sent Events.

 #### `sseId.sseService`